 In this paper we proposed a bin-based core stateless queueing (BCSQ) algorithm, which has constant runtime scheduling complexity that is independent of the number of packets (or flows) in the scheduler.
 BCSQ was developed in the virtual time reference system framework and can be deployed at core routers in VTRS.
-We presented the detailed design of BCSO and derived the worst-case end-to-end packet delay bounds for flows in a network of BCSQ.
-We also studied the effects of the number of bins maintained by a BCSQ scheduler and the length of bin time intervals on the performance of BCSQ networks.
-In particular, we investigated the minimum number of bins that a scheduler needs to maintain in order to prevent packet overflows due to the limited time window the bins can collectively represent.
-Simulation studies were also conducted to illustrate the efficacy and performance of BCSQ.
-Through simulation studies we showed that, by controlling the length of time intervals the bins represent, BCSQ can achieve various performance and complexity trade-offs.
-When the bin time intervals are sufficiently long, all incoming packets will fall in a single bin and BCSQ degenerates into a FIFO scheduler.
-On the other hand, as we gradually decrease the length of time intervals, BCSQ is able to provide improved per-flow QoS guarantees, albeit with greater scheduling complexity.
+We presented the detailed design of BCSQ and derived the worst-case end-to-end packet delay bounds for flows in a network of BCSQ.
+Simulation studies were also performed to illustrate the efficacy and performance of BCSQ.